|

 mid section of the board, rolling upward - at first (if you start by rolling down, your sealer will just ″plop″

 on the ground).
 Using the roller, spread the sealer evenly and allowing the lumber to absorb or take what it wants.
-When

 your roller is not so saturated with sealer, get the edges (right side and left) of the board (all that you can).
-The

 areas you can not reach, you will need to use your brush.
-When you′re satisfied that the board is done, use your

 brush to give it a final stroke; from the very bottom going up.
-IMPORTANT; When you roll the edges of your board, be

 aware that you might be creating a build up of sealer on the other side of the board, try not to do this, but if you do, use